Smrdgy/renpy-journey-keeper/README.md

 **Note:**
 Memories are an experimental feature.
 Until I figure out how to store a sequence of events, a "memory" will be just a glorified save.

----

 ### Planned features *(or at least under consideration)*

 - Complete memories
 - Add custom save/load page

----

 # Troubleshooting
-Most of these issues stem from the vast diversity of how the games are programmed, so don't be surprised about the repeated pattern of the blame.
+Most of these issues arise from the wide diversity of how the games are programmed, so don't be surprised by the recurring pattern of blaming the other developers.

 ## I can't find the panel
-### Scenario A:
+### Scenario A: Wrong save/load names
 #### Solution:
 1. Press `ALT + P` (or draw `P` -> `Up + Right + Down + Left` on a touch screen) to cycle through the panel's visibility modes.
 2. Open settings (⚙️).